 This is the situation where we started.
 But then the conservative government that came to power in 2016 decided to choose LGBT as their enemy for their political agenda.
 This was when more and more negative comments were given by the media or by the politicians.
 The bar of what was accepted was slowly lowered and finally, we got to the point where we said: „We only have one life, and living in this country has become more and more difficult for us.“ So, when the chance came we decided to move.

-On Couple of Men, we are sharing LGBTQ+ couple stories of women, men, and other queer people, loving, working, struggling, and living their lives together.
-Some of them, are showing us how difficult it still can be in some countries if you are just loving another human being.
+On Couple of Men, we share LGBTQ+ couple stories of women, men, and other queer people, loving, working, struggling, and living their lives together.
+Some of them show us how difficult it can be in some countries if you love another human being.
 Because that’s just it…

 Now you are living in the Netherlands.
 What made you come here?

-How is life in the Netherlands different than in Poland?
+How is life in the Netherlands different from in Poland?

 If you take away the reason why we moved, it was a very difficult year for us.
 Probably even the most difficult year both of us have had in our lives.
-In the beginning, Roksana didn’t have a job and we had to depend on one income.
-We didn’t have friends and then the pandemic hit and it was impossible to meet new people and explore the city and the country.
+In the beginning, Roksana didn’t have a job, and we had to depend on one income.
+We didn’t have friends and then the pandemic hit, and it was impossible to meet new people and explore the city and the country.
 From a strictly economical perspective, I believe we were better off in Poland.
-But if you look at the reason why we moved this is uncomparable.
+But if you look at the reason why we moved, this is incomparable.

-I don’t think that anybody who has not gone through something like this themselves can understand but during the last year, I never was afraid to say the words ‚my wife‘.
-Back in Poland with every new person, you meet it was an active decision to disclose this important detail to them or not.
+I doubt that anybody who has not gone through something like this themselves can understand, but during the last year, I was never afraid to say the words: my wife.
+Back in Poland, with every new person, you meet it was an active decision to disclose this important detail to them or not.
 Even though Roksana and I were always really open, we never hid, so in the end, it was still a question of choosing your battles.

 What are the reasons for conservative tendencies getting stronger again?

 The second reason is the lack of education and awareness.
 Poland is a very homogeneous country where everybody is white, catholic, and hetero-sexual.
-Of course, this is not true but it is seen like that.
-99 % of the people are white, 94 % are catholic.
-So, when you grow up you don’t see the diversity.
-Everybody is the same and you don’t question that.
+Of course, this is not true, but it is seen like that.
+99% of the people are white, 94% are catholic.
+So, when you grow up, you don’t see the diversity.
+Everybody is the same, and you don’t question that.
 At the same time, the education system fails to teach about different skin colors, religions, or sexual orientations.
-When I grew up people didn’t realize that there was diversity.
-And if you don’t know people that are openly gay or Jewish or black, you don’t get to hear their experiences and you believe what you hear in the media.
+When I grew up, people didn’t realize that there was diversity.
+And if you don’t know people who are openly gay or Jewish or black, you don’t get to hear their experiences, and you believe what you hear in the media.
 And if it teaches you that gay people constantly rape kids – because this is the message in Poland at the moment – and you don’t have any other source to inform yourself, then, of course, you believe it and you will like you need to do something to save those kids.

 Can you picture yourself as a couple moving back in the future?

-In the near future for sure not.
+In the near future, for sure not.
 Even if the politicians introduce same-sex marriage at some point and even if we lived with a group of liberal friends, I still think it will take decades for society to accept LGBT.
 But I don’t see that happen any time soon.
 The thing with Poland and other similar countries is that it feels like the situation is for sure not good, but it is also not too bad.
 You live and you get used to it.
-And then, when you leave for the country for a trip for example and you get to see other societies, it is like a shock to see how life actually can be.
-You see the difference between your life which is not too bad compared to something amazing.
-And now that I have experienced this freedom I am not sure I’d be able to go back.
+And then, when you leave for the country for a trip for example, and you get to see other societies, it is like a shock to see how life actually can be.
+You see the difference between your life, which is not too bad compared to something amazing.
+And now that I have experienced this freedom, I am not confident if I’d be able to go back.

 Diana, thank you very much for your time and for sharing your story with us.
 I wish you two all the best.